• Skip to primary navigation

 • Combine milk and vanilla in a saucepan and heat over medium heat.

-• Remove pan from heat and dip each donut into glaze.
+• Once donuts are cooled down, carefully dip each donut into the glaze.

 • Set on cooling rack or parchment paper until cooled down.